-The Midwest Eye Care physicians support and perform eye surgery at hospitals in the metropolitan area and in smaller communities in Iowa, Nebraska and Missouri.
+The Midwest Eye Care physicians support and perform eye surgery at hospitals in the metropolitan area and in smaller communities in Iowa and Nebraska.
 In addition to these fine hospitals, our physicians also perform surgery at the Midwest Eye Surgery Center (MESC).

 MESC is located on the lower level of the Midwest Eye Care building at 4353 Dodge Street in Omaha.
 This ambulatory surgery center, certified by Medicare, Medicaid and the Accreditation Association of Ambulatory Health Care (AAAHC), provides the highest quality of care by focusing only on eye surgery.